Anthony Newlands

 Anthony Newlands (31 January 1925, London - 6 October 1995), was a British actor, born Raymond Gordon Newland.

 His parents were Lilian Elizabeth (née Manning) and Frederick Stanley.
 Newland had two sisters: Jean Lillian Newland (born 24 January 1932) and Marion Frances Newland (born 24 July 1935).

 Newland was obliged to use Newlands as a stage name as there was another Anthony Newland acting at the time.
 He was best known for his supporting guest roles in British television series of the 1960s, including two roles in ABC Weekend's adventure drama The Avengers and a role in the ITC Entertainment series Danger Man.
-He also appeared in several television dramas and big screen films, including Cannon's Mata Hari (1985).
-He also played the President of the Court on Crimes of Passion from 1970 to 1973.
+He also appeared in several television dramas and big screen films, including The Diary of Samuel Pepys (1958) and Cannon's Mata Hari (1985).
+He also played the President of the Court on Crime of Passion from 1970 to 1973.